Aarception/Mo-information-security-portfolio/README.md

 "We want you to feel supported enough to remain enrolled, to remain hopeful, to remain in our ecosystem...but not supported enough to actually succeed through our channels, because we have put as a roadblock the condition that we would require structural changes that we have not made."

-That's great, and what about the inducement at the point of sale?
+That's great, and what about the inducement at ttheubpoint of sale?

 This is un-American and in-decent.